Typography Handbook.

 Typographic Design

-Visual hierarchy
+Visual hierarchy #

-Visual hierarchy is the concept of organizing elements on a page in a way that establishes an order of importance, allowing readers to easily navigate the page and find relevant content.
+Visual hierarchy is the concept of organising elements on a page in a way that establishes an order of importance, allowing readers to easily navigate the page and find relevant content.
 When done correctly, it should guide the reader’s eye throughout different sections of the page.
 Visual hierarchy is very prevalent in typography, and forms the basis of typographic design theory.

 Consider the following typographic design of Alice’s Adventures In Wonderland, which clearly establishes a visual hierarchy: